-The record-setting cold temperatures in late January kept most of us indoors and looking for ways to stay warm.
-Please be aware that you may see higher-than-normal electric bills next month, which begs the question: “Why does my bill go up when it’s cold outside?”
+When record-setting cold temperatures hit the area, most of us stay indoors and look for ways to stay warm.
+This can mean you may see higher-than-normal electric bills the following month, which begs the question: “Why does my bill go up when it’s cold outside?”

 - It’s a frigid fact that you use more energy in cold weather.

-- In cold weather, your heating system works much harder to keep your home comfortable.
+- Your heating system works much harder to keep your home comfortable in cold weather.
 Even if you don’t change your thermostat setting, it runs longer to heat your home.
 And if it’s an older furnace or heat system, it may have to work harder to keep you warm enough to combat those bone-chilling temperatures we experienced.

 - Even gas heating systems use electricity to power the fan and distribute the warm air.